-For purposes of the Medical Care Review Program, an emergency hospital admission is an admission as an inpatient to a hospital directly from a hospital emergency room to which a person has gone for treatment of a condition that meets the above definition of an emergency.
+For purposes of the Medical Care Review Program (page 6), an emergency hospital admission is an admission as an inpatient to a hospital directly from a hospital emergency room to which a person has gone for treatment of a condition that meets the above definition of an emergency.

-If a person is taken for treatment to the nearest hospital or trauma center by police, fire department or ambulance under circumstances over which the person has no control, the condition will also be considered an emergency except when the transportation is to a hospital for reasons related to the use of alcohol or non-legal use of controlled substances.
+If a person is taken for treatment to the nearest hospital or trauma center by police, fire department or ambulance under circumstances over which the person has no control, the condition will also be considered an emergency.

 EMPLOYER; PARTICIPATING EMPLOYER